 This process can be time-consuming and difficult as often local websites focusing on small businesses allow users to tag themselves when they are at the location.
 Sometimes this will generate incorrect addresses and entries, so you’ll need to fix those as well.

-We help credit unions with this by using a tool that updates them all at once… so a tool like that is always an option to help make the process more efficient and accurate.
+We help Credit Unions and Community Banks with this by using a special tool that updates them all at once… so a method like that is always an option to help make the process more efficient and accurate.
 If you’re wondering how your branches are currently listed you can test them on our website.

-2. Make Sure Your Credit Union Website has Content Updated Regularly
+2. Make Sure Your Website has Content Updated Regularly

 One of the factors in Google search results is the “Recency of Content Updates,” which just means that Google favors websites with content that has been recently updated.